See what drives us forward from our team to our values.

 If you pay a car allowance to employees working in the state of California, be aware that these workers face a unique set of conditions.
 Between strict labor laws and high vehicle expenses, California employees require a reimbursement model that excludes most car allowances.

 California's labor code fully protects employees from incurring business expenses.
 This is known as employee expense indemnification.
 California is not alone in providing this legal protection to employees – a few other states indemnify employees as well – but high vehicle costs set CA drivers apart.
-While in June 2022 most Americans are paying around $5/gallon for gas, many CA drivers are suddenly paying closer to $7/gallon.

 Labor Code self audit